dactylographsy/grunt-dactylographsy/README.md

 - 1.3.0 Feature detect localstorage
 - 1.4.0 Add delayed refreshing of app
 - 1.5.0 Add data-attribtue with script name to inline-scripts from cache
+- 1.6.0 Add cache cleaning by unique identifer to not keep n-versions of files in cache and add cache delay

 ## Feature Ideas